-- 3.1 Local Planning Authorities have to take the requirements of the Framework 2018 into account when determining planning applications and preparing Local Plans and Supplementary Planning Documents. - 3.2 The Framework includes a range of requirements relating to biodiversity that are relevant to this SPD, It states that: - Planning policies and decisions should contribute to and enhance the natural and local environment by: protecting and enhancing valued landscapes, sites of biodiversity or geological value and soils, recognising the intrinsic character and beauty of the countryside, and the wider benefits from natural capital and ecosystem services.
-They should also maintain the character of the undeveloped coast and access to it, minimise impacts on and provide net gains for biodiversity, including by establishing coherent ecological networks, preventing new and existing development from contributing to, being put at unacceptable risk, or being adversely affected by, unacceptable levels of soil, air, water or noise pollution or land instability and remediating and mitigating despoiled, degraded, derelict, contaminated and unstable land [paragraph 170]. - Plans should distinguish between the hierarchy of international, national and locally designated sites, allocate sites with the least environmental or amenity value, take a strategic approach to maintaining and enhancing networks of habitats and green infrastructure; and plan for the enhancement of natural capital at a catchment or landscape scale across local authority boundaries [paragraph 171]. - To minimise impacts on habitats and biodiversity the Framework sets out, at paragraph 174, that plans should:
+- 3.1 Local Planning Authorities have to take the requirements of the National Planning Policy Framework (The Framework) into account when determining planning applications and preparing Local Plans and Supplementary Planning Documents. - 3.2 The Framework includes a range of requirements relating to biodiversity that are relevant to this SPD, It states that: - Planning policies and decisions should contribute to and enhance the natural and local environment by: protecting and enhancing valued landscapes, sites of biodiversity or geological value and soils, recognising the intrinsic character and beauty of the countryside, and the wider benefits from natural capital and ecosystem services.
+They should also maintain the character of the undeveloped coast and access to it, minimise impacts on and provide net gains for biodiversity, including by establishing coherent ecological networks.
+Also preventing new and existing development from contributing to, being put at unacceptable risk, or being adversely affected by, unacceptable levels of soil, air, water or noise pollution or land instability and remediating and mitigating despoiled, degraded, derelict, contaminated and unstable land [paragraph 170 a)-f]]. - Plans should distinguish between the hierarchy of international, national and locally designated sites, allocate land with the least environmental or amenity value, take a strategic approach to maintaining and enhancing networks of habitats and green infrastructure; and plan for the enhancement of natural capital at a catchment or landscape scale across local authority boundaries [paragraph 171].

-- ➤ Identify and map components of the local wildlife-rich habitats and wider ecological networks, including the hierarchy of international, national and locally designated sites of importance for biodiversity, wildlife corridors and stepping stones that connect them and areas identified by national local partnerships for habitat restoration or creation. - Promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity. - 3.4 The Framework states [paragraph 175] that when determining planning applications, local planning authorities should apply the following principles: - ➤ If significant harm to biodiversity resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or as a last resort, compensated for, then planning permission should be refused. - Proposed development on land within or outside a SSSI likely to have an adverse effect on a SSSI should not normally be permitted. - > Development resulting in the loss or deterioration of irreplaceable habitats (such as ancient woodland and ancient or veteran trees should be refused unless there are wholly exceptional reasons. - Development whose primary objective is to conserve or enhance biodiversity should be supported; while opportunities to incorporate biodiversity improvements in and around developments should be encouraged, especially where this can secure measurable net gains for biodiversity.
+- 3.3 To minimise impacts on habitats and biodiversity the Framework sets out, at paragraph 174 a) and b), that plans should: - Identify and map components of the local wildlife-rich habitats and wider ecological networks, including the hierarchy of international, national and locally designated sites of importance for biodiversity, wildlife corridors and stepping stones that connect them and areas identified by national local partnerships for habitat restoration or creation. - Promote the conservation, restoration and enhancement of priority habitats, ecological networks and the protection and recovery of priority species; and identify and pursue opportunities for securing measurable net gains for biodiversity. - 3.4 The Framework states [paragraph 175 a) -d)] that when determining planning applications, local planning authorities should apply the following principles: - If significant harm to biodiversity resulting from a development cannot be avoided (through locating on an alternative site with less harmful impacts), adequately mitigated, or as a last resort, compensated for, then planning permission should be refused. - Development on land within or outside a SSSI likely to have an adverse effect on a SSSI should not normally be permitted. - Development resulting in the loss or deterioration of irreplaceable habitats (such as ancient woodland and ancient or veteran trees should be refused unless there are wholly exceptional reasons. - Development whose primary objective is to conserve or enhance biodiversity should be supported; while opportunities to incorporate biodiversity improvements in and around developments should be encouraged, especially where this can secure measurable net gains for biodiversity. - 3.5 Natural England and the Forestry Commission have issued updated standing advice on ancient woodland, ancient and veteran trees.
+The final updated standing advice should be used in determining planning applications which might impact on ancient woodland, ancient and veteran trees.
+The advice has been amended to align with the revised National Planning Policy Framework, which has increased protection for these irreplaceable habitats; to give clearer guidance on taking account of the existing condition of ancient woodland in making planning decisions; and provide further guidance on mitigation measures, including the use of buffer zones.

-Planning Practice Guidance PPG (January 2016)
+Planning Practice Guidance PPG (July 2019)